pingcap/docs-cn/ticdc/troubleshoot-ticdc.md

     cdc cli changefeed resume -c test-cf --pd=http://10.0.10.25:2379
     ```

-## The `[tikv:9006]GC life time is shorter than transaction duration, transaction starts at xx, GC safe point is yy` error is reported when I use TiCDC to create a changefeed
+## The `[tikv:9006]GC life time is shorter than transaction duration, transaction starts at xx, GC safe point is yy` error is reported when I use TiCDC to create a changefeed.
+What should I do?

 You need to run the `pd-ctl service-gc-safepoint --pd <pd-addrs>` command to query the current GC safepoint and service GC safepoint.
 If the GC safepoint is smaller than the `start-ts` of the TiCDC replication task (changefeed), you can directly add the `--disable-gc-check` option to the `cdc cli create changefeed` command to create a changefeed.